BeeRaspberry/bee_pi/README.md

 ##### config.json variable explained
 - `host` refers to the API host when the module is running in API mode.
+- `port` refers to the API port when the module is running in API mode.
 - `probes` is an array of probes (thermometers, and humidity; currently).
 Within the array are:
   - `pin` refers to the Raspberry PI pin the probe is attached to.
   - `sensor` indicates the probe model (currently DHT11, DHT22, AM2302)